 It might seem strange, on the surface, for a country that size of Taiwan to have two airlines, let alone two excellent ones like EVA Air and China Airlines.
 This makes more sense, of course, when you consider that nearly 24 million people live in Taiwan.
 This means the country is nearly as populous as countries like Canada and Australia, each of which have several large airlines.

-Indeed, if we’re being technical, Taiwan now has three large international airports.
-Starlux, which began operating just weeks before covid-19 swept the world, is in the process of launching intercontinental flights from Taoyuan Airport.
-While I haven’t had a chance to fly them yet as of this writing, they look to be at least up to par with EVA and China Airlines.
+Indeed, if we’re being technical, Taiwan now has three large international airlines.
+Starlux, which began operating just weeks before Asia shit the bed over covid-19, has recently intercontinental flights from Taoyuan Airport.
+I had a chance to fly them from Taipei to San Francisco in mid-2024, and have posted a dedicated Starlux business class review, as well as articles comparing Starlux vs EVA Air and Starlux vs China Airlines.

 Differences Between China Airlines and EVA Air